-A satisfying gumbo for chilly nights, just the recipe to celebrate Mardi Gras, with chicken thighs, sausage (chicken or turkey sausage is what I use), shrimp and veggies.
+A satisfying gumbo for chilly nights, just the recipe to celebrate Mardi Gras, with chicken thighs, sausage, shrimp and veggies.

 With a bag full of okra in my refrigerator, it was time to make gumbo.
 I’ve never cooked with okra.
 I don’t think I’ve ever eaten much okra.
 Maybe I had fried okra once.
 I’ve always been a bit put off by its mucilaginous nature.